-- someone who has lost some but not all hair from a burn or scalp injury
+- anyone who has lost some hair from a burn or scalp injury

 - women with a wide-spread pattern of hair loss throughout the scalp